MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 ## Workplace Analytics settings

-On the **Settings** page, admins can customize system defaults and privacy settings and can also upload [organizational data](../Use/settings.md#organizational-data) to Workplace Analytics, from the corresponding tabs.
+On the **Settings** page, admins can customize system defaults and privacy settings, and can also upload [organizational data](../Use/settings.md#organizational-data) to Workplace Analytics.
 This article focuses on system defaults and privacy settings.

 Follow company-specific legal and privacy guidelines to define and confirm the settings to use in Workplace Analytics.
 Then you are ready to provision Workplace Analytics.